tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 (Quick action – daily)

 If you are staggered, you regain an expended power as if you had taken a quick rest.
 You automatically regain a once-per-battle power, but a recharge power requires a successful recharge roll.
-You can regain a racial power, class power, or magic item power this way.
+You can regain a species power, class power, or magic item power this way.
 Quirk: Repeats stories over and over.

 #### Splendor